rainfireliang/COMM6320_IntroductionR/README.md

 names(v) = c("First","Second","Third","Fourth")
 names(v)
 ```
 We can apply mathematical calculations directly to vector.
-We can multiply a vector by a number, calculate the sqrt of each elements in the vector.
+We can multiply a vector by a number and calculate the sqrt of each element in the vector.

 ```{r}
 v*2